-If you have followed the recommendations, then you have configured Nuxeo to use a "true" database (instead of the default Derby) and have set a path for nuxeo.data.dir in your nuxeo.conf.
+If you have followed the recommendations, then you have configured Nuxeo to use a production-safe database (instead of the default embedded H2) and have set a path for nuxeo.data.dir in your nuxeo.conf.
 In that case:

-- 1. simply first backup your database (make a SQL dump), - 2. then backup your data on filesystem.
+- 1. Simply first backup your database (make a SQL dump), - 2.
+Then backup your data on filesystem.